gentoorax/Promethix.Framework.Ado/README.md

 When the ADO Context is configured with a transactional execution option, this will behave as a Unit of Work.
 It will commit when Complete() is called.

-You can also coonfigure the ADO Context to be non-transactional, in which case it will behave as a simple connection manager, executing queries as they are called.
+You can also configure the ADO Context to be non-transactional, in which case it will behave as a simple connection manager, executing queries as they are called.
 ```csharp
 public void ServiceLayerAddTestEntity()
 {